mseyna/house-price-prediction/README.md

-# house-price-prediction
+# House Price Prediction - Advanced Regression Techniques
 House Prices Prediction using Machine Learning (Ames Housing dataset)
-# House Price Prediction - Advanced Regression Techniques

 ## Project Overview
 The goal of this project is to build a machine learning model that predicts house prices based on various property characteristics.